Willianvdv/spree_mitch_buchannon/README.md

 The Spree Mitch Bucannon modules saves orders.
 It's looking for unpaid orders and rescues them by sending a payment reminder to the customer.
 It also keeps the ~~sea~~ backend clean by canceling unpaid orders after x days.

+## Compatiblity

+I've created this gem for a Spree 1.3 store.
+But I will add support for 2.x stores soon!

 ## Installation